We seriously cannot imagine anything better than an Iceland honeymoon. Way to go! You have hit the nail on the head with this one.

 Ultimate Honeymoon Itinerary

-We have spend a lot of time in Iceland.
+We have spent a lot of time in Iceland.
 Can you blame us?
 We cannot help ourselves–we keep going back!

 We are still learning, but we also consider ourselves to be pretty knowledgeable about the country.
 The best experts are the ones who still know there is more to be learned, right?